natasha0801/WSER-Analysis/README.md

 <h4>Tools in this repository:</h4>

 <ul>
-      <li><b>Visualizations</b>: uses Python/SQL to create plots of finisher distributions as well as splits for individual finishers.
-The included file contains splits from 2023, but can be run with any historical data of the same format (available on the WSER website).</li>
       <li><b>Buckle Predictor</b>: uses Python/TensorFlow to predict whether finishers will finish before a certain cutoff time.
 The model is trained on data from 2016-2023, including aid station splits, weather, and finisher age/gender category.
       <ul>
             <li>To predict whether a finisher will beat a certain time, run wser-finish-predictor.py and input user data.</li>